dasfiete/dasfiete/README.md

 - 👋 Hi, I’m @dasfiete
 - 👀 I’m interested in ... windsurfing, surfing, wakeboarding, sailing, music, cinema, regenerative energies.
 - 🌱 I’m currently learning ... for life and also building websites, python, freecad.
-- 💞️ I’m looking to collaborate on ... on interesting projects
+- 💞️ I’m looking to collaborate on ... interesting projects
-- 📫 How to reach me ... bigisland[at]gmail.com
+- 📫 How to reach me ... bigisland.eu[at]gmail.com

 <!---
 dasfiete/dasfiete is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.